MarkStocksUK/White_Wine_Analysis/README.md

 - Are there other datasets available, can we expand this to more than just the subset of Portuguese Vinho Verde wines?
 - Can we improve performance further by using other modelling techniques?
 - We should automate some of the data cleaning and preparation steps.
+- Can we add a simple user interface?

 ### Limitations of this project
 - In winemaking certain years are noted for their good wines but there is no *year* column in the dataset.
 If we had that variable we could analyse if there was any variance in quality across the years.